 All angels are pure spirits, meaning they do not possess a physical body.
 Although, sometimes, they can take on the appearance of a human or other creature.
 The visible form is often presented in scripture or stories as a facade, a mask they put on so we can see them with our eyes.
 Otherwise, they are naturally invisible creatures.

 Read also: Who is Michael the archangel?

 Many people wonder: “What is Satanism?
 Are there people who worship this evil character in the Bible, Satan?
 What is the Satanic Bible?
 What is the truth about satanic rituals?
 Who are the leaders of such groups, and what kind of people join them?
 What are the values or ethics of Satanists?
 What are their goals, plans, and aims?”

 Satanism is a pagan religion that worships the Devil.
 Terms like “Satanism,” “satanic,” and even the name “Satan” encompass a wide variety of ideological, philosophical, and spiritual beliefs (of course, some Christian dogmatists may feel revolted by the association of satanism, spirituality, and philosophy).
 Although very different in form, “satanic” organizations use the same terminology.
 There are several ways of classifying satanic groups according to their behavior and beliefs.

-Exposed by modern inquisitors (including on the internet) even in its most innocent human manifestations, Satanism is the most contested religion today, regardless of the forms it takes.
+Exposed by modern inquisitors (including on the internet), even in its most innocent human manifestations, Satanism is the most contested religion today, regardless of its forms.
 Satan, unrecognized or unrecognized by all satanic groups, is designated in the Jewish and Christian faiths as God’s greatest enemy and the worst evil in things such that many people fear or are intrigued by the various incarnations of Satanism, especially those present in Satan worship and Satanic symbols.

 Read also: Illuminati👁️⃤ | Illuminati Signs